 All students enrolled in JCSD who are in 7th grade or higher and who (1) participate in any JCSD High School or Middle School athletic program, cheer, dance, choir, and/or band or (2) obtain a parking permit to allow them to drive and park on a JCSD campus or (3) enroll in a drivers' education course shall be subject to drug testing to the extent and manner provided for in this policy.

-The Board authorizes the superintendent to implement procedures in furtherance of the goals of this policy.
+The Board authorizes the superintendent to implement procedures in furtherance of the goals of this JCSD School Board Policy JCDAB.